Cucumber in Rust 0.7 – Beginner’s Tutorial

 I’m most certainly looking forward to the future versions.

-If you are curious about how the test looked like in 0.6, you can find my previous post here.
-Or if you’d like to know, why I picked up test automation in the first place, feel free to check this one out.
+If you are curious about how the test looked like in 0.6, here you can find my previous Cukes tutorial.
+Or if you’d like to know, here i talk about why I picked up test automation in the first place.
 And, as mentioned in my original Cucumber Rust article, here is my quick tutorial on how to use Rust Modules.

 EDIT Nov.
-2021: A lot of things have been worked on in Cucumber Rust, so I compiled a comprehensive summary about the most crucial changes here.
+2021: A lot of things have been worked on in Cucumber Rust, so I compiled a comprehensive summary about the most crucial changes in Cucumber Rust.
 Hope you enjoy it!

 Share it with: